ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 I later realized that this was a common human behavior: aversion to change or resistance to trying something new.
 After all, they were accustomed to working with those custom Docker images.

-From their perspective, the images simply functioned.
+From their perspective, the images did the job.
 Facing a half-hour wait for an image rebuild to experiment with a different PHP version was deemed a disruption to business.
 Their stance was, "It's not ideal, but that's the way things are.".

 Some, however, attempted DDEV but found themselves disoriented by its distinct operation, configuration options, and the overall idea of a project residing within a container.